osamakawish/Z/Documentation/2 Design/_Design.md

 There are two main colours: fore and back.
 Besides them, the rest is determined by the module.

+#### Font

+Sets the font of any internal text.

 ### Behaviour

-The behaviour affects the control's behaviour in various situations . such as hovering, clicking, etc.
+The behaviour affects the control's behaviour in various situations . such as hovering, pressing, etc.

 ### Example